IN THIS TOPIC:

 Additionally, our product provides you with activity log file auditing capabilities that allow you to search for specific issues, plus instant event notifications sent to an administrator if the wrong person accesses or modifies a file in SharePoint or OneDrive.

-If you are interested in finding out more about our CoreView solution and how it can assist with your DLP activities, please visit our overview page online, or sign-up for a free trial at http://www.coreview.com/free-trial
+If you are interested in finding out more about our CoreView solution and how it can assist with your DLP activities, please visit our overview page online, or sign-up for a free demo at https://www.coreview.com/request-a-demo/.